-By using an attic fan, the exhausted warm air coming from the inside will be replaced by cooler air from outside, passing through the windows.
+Using an attic fan, the exhausted warm air from the inside will be replaced by cooler air from outside, passing through the windows.
 Hence, the process cools the whole house.

 However, your attic fan must be sized correctly to work best, and here are the steps in determining the right size for your attic.
 This will make your place cozier to appreciate the good things in life.

 House Air Volume